Speed of 488 trains across India increased: Goyal

-New Delhi, Feb 10 (IANS) Indian Railways has upgraded the speed of 488 trains across its various zones, Parliament was told on Wednesday.
+New Delhi: Indian Railways has upgraded the speed of 488 trains across its various zones, Parliament was told on Wednesday.

 In a written to a question in Lok Sabha, Railway Minister Piyush Goyal said: "With a view to contain the spread of Covid-19 pandemic, Indian Railways discontinued all regular passenger carrying trains from March 23 last year and presently only special trains keeping in view the concerns and suggestions of state governments are being operated."